Abdalrahman-Abdallah-Ahmed/Hospitality-Ecosystem/docs/frontend-create-modules-api.md

 ### Frontend Recommendations

+- Build this as a super-admin-only "provision a hotel" form, not part of the regular admin onboarding flow.
+- Include an owner picker (search/select an existing user) since `owner_id` must be sent explicitly.
 - Validate `slug` format client-side before submit.
 - Validate `email` format client-side even if the generic backend validation is permissive.
 - Use a timezone dropdown instead of free text if possible.